Cema2019/sales-frontend/README.md

 # Product Inventory Frontend

 A simple and intuitive web application for managing a product inventory.
-This frontend serves as a user interface to interact with an Express.js and also a FastAPI backend API, enabling CRUD (Create, Read, Update, Delete) operations on sales items.
+This frontend serves as a user interface to interact with an [Express.js backend](https://github.com/Cema2019/sales-api) and a [FastAPI backend](https://github.com/Cema2019/product-inventory-backend), enabling CRUD (Create, Read, Update, Delete) operations on sales items.

 ## ✨ Features